Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Quick Summary

-• Some other benefits of creatine include; improving brain function, improving athletic performance, lowering blood sugar levels, and fighting some neurological diseases.
+• Besides muscle growth, creatine improves brain function, athletic performance, lowers blood sugar levels, and may combat neurological diseases.

 Will Creatine Help You Lose Weight?